Skip to navigation menu Skip to content

 • Those tissues are misplaced on each side of the cleft.
 They distort the nearby areas of the face.

-• Either the nose or one nostril is stretched.
-This is caused by the pull of muscles on each side of the cleft.
+• Either the nose or 1 nostril is stretched.
+This happens because muscles pull on each side of the cleft.

-If your child has a cleft palate but not cleft lip, it may not be noticeable at first.
+If your child has a cleft palate but not cleft lip, it may not be easy to notice at first.
 This is true especially if the gap is covered by soft tissue that lines the roof of the mouth.
-This is called a submucous cleft palate.

-Sometimes cleft lip and palate are diagnosed before a baby is born, during a routine ultrasound.
+Sometimes doctors can diagnose cleft lip and palate before a baby is born based on a routine ultrasound.
+This is less likely if the baby has cleft palate without cleft lip.
 Learn more about how our Prenatal Counseling team can help you prepare.

-In most cases, cleft lip and palate are diagnosed after birth.
+In many cases, cleft lip and palate are diagnosed after birth.
 Cleft lip will be obvious when the doctor examines your baby.

-With the right technique and help, most often your baby can learn to feed very well.
+With the right technique and help, most babies learn to feed very well.
 If your baby has a cleft lip or palate, our nurses and infant feeding specialists can help you learn ways to feed your baby.

 • Genetic tests can help with diagnosis

-For many babies, the syndrome is caused by a new genetic change that was not inherited from the mother or father.
+For many babies, the syndrome happens because of a new genetic change that was not inherited from the mother or father.
 But sometimes a parent has an abnormal gene that is passed on to their child.

 There is a greater chance of having a child with clefting if a parent or other child has a cleft lip and/or palate.
 Your doctor or our genetic counselors can talk with you about the likelihood for your family.